-This is now our tenth season and we’re still having a great time!
+This is now our 11th season and we’re still having a great time!
 The ski resort is continuing to spend a lot of money upgrading the lifts and the runs, improving the La Mongie/Bareges link and making the access around the resort for beginners and intermediate skiers easier.
 We have seen a great improvement to the grooming of the slopes, and in our opinion at the end of the season it rivaled the 3 Valleys.

 We’ve both had interesting careers, between us we’ve worked, in or on, marketing, sewage works, banking, tomato ranching, (honest) shoe factories, building sites, supermarkets, it goes on.
 One of us was a banker and a project manager, the other is now a chief engineer but used to be a Royal Marine.
 We left a perfectly comfortable Dutch barge, at sea level, to come and live in the mountains, don’t think we’ll be rushing back!